demisto/content/Packs/PostmarkSpamcheck/Integrations/PostmarkSpamcheck/README.md

 Postmark's spam API, Spamcheck, is a RESTfull interface to the Spam filter tool SpamAssassin.
-This integration was integrated and tested with version xx of Postmark Spamcheck

 ## Configure Postmark Spamcheck on Cortex XSOAR